PWHL Playoffs: Women's hockey takes center stage in Toronto as Knight and Poulin renew the rivalry - ExBulletin

 First off, I have to say I'm sad the Leafs are done, said Toronto captain Blayre Turnbull, referring to the Leafs' latest first-round exit following their Game 7 loss to Boston last weekend.
 I was hoping they would run a little.
 But I think being in the spotlight now is something that we're really excited about.

-By finishing first, Toronto earned the right to select its opponent and fell with fourth-place Minnesota over third-place Boston, two teams finishing with identical 12-9-3 records, with Boston having the decisive lead.
+By finishing first, Toronto earned the right to select its opponent, going with fourth-place Minnesota over third-place Boston, two teams finishing with identical 12-9-3 records, with Boston having the decisive lead.

 The decision took into account the fact that Toronto won 3-1 against Minnesota in the regular season, instead of 3-2 vs. Boston.
 Another potential advantage was that Minnesota entered the playoffs on a five-game skid, while Boston closed 3-1-1, including a 2-1 win over Toronto.